-We have constructed a packet vault using commodity parts that fully meets its operational goal of encrypting and archiving all packets seen on a 10 Mbps network, and is capable of operations at speeds considerably beyond this.
+We have constructed a packet vault using commodity parts that fully meets its operational goal of encrypting and archiving all packets seen on a 100 Mbps network.

-With this 10 Mbps APV in hand, we have already begun to investigate the 100 Mbps landscape.
+With this APV in hand, we plan to investigate the landscape beyond 100 Mbps.
 There are many opportunities for future work.